D-Gaspa/InteractiveArrayVisualizer/README.md

     - Remove arrays as needed (maintaining at least one array)
     - Rename arrays for better organization
 3. Customize the visualization:
-    - Adjust colors for base elements and different highlight states
+    - Adjust colors for base elements, different highlight states, and arrows
     - Modify font sizes and colors for array elements, indices, and names
-    - Toggle index and array name display
+    - Toggle index, array name, and arrow display
-4. Interact with array elements:
+4. Interact with array elements and arrows:
     - Click on elements to open a menu for editing or highlighting
     - Choose from multiple highlight options for each element
+    - Click on arrows to add or edit labels
 5. Export and reset:
     - Download the visualization as a PNG image with a customizable background
-    - Reset array settings or font settings to default values
+    - Reset array settings, font settings, or arrow settings to default values
 6. State Management:
     - Your changes are automatically saved and persist between sessions
     - Use the "Reset to Default" option to start fresh

 The Array Visualizer provides an intuitive interface for working with multiple arrays, offering extensive customization options and interactive features to enhance your data structure visualization experience.
+The centered array display and optional arrows between arrays allow for clear representation of relationships and transformations between arrays.

 ## Contributing